Privacy-Cash/privacy-cash-sdk/README.md

 ```
     npm run teste2e
 ```
-Running e2e will cost some transaction fees on your wallet, so don't put too much SOL into your wallet.
+Running e2e tests will cost some transaction fees on your wallet, so don't put too much SOL into your wallet.
 Maybe put 0.1 SOL, and the tests might cost 0.02 SOL.